✔ Solar panels require very little maintenance once they’re installed

 The installation of your panels is covered by a second warranty, known as the workmanship warranty.
 This warranty covers any problems that arise from the way in which the solar panels were installed.
 The workmanship warranty covers the manual installation of the panels onto the roof and any electrical work connecting the panels to the inverter.

 This warranty is usually shorter than that of the solar panels themselves, typically 2-10 years.
 The reason for this is that most issues that derive from faulty workmanship will become apparent quite quickly after installation.

-If you live in an area of particularly low light you could consider choosing thin film solar panels over tradition crystalline panels.
+If you live in an area of particularly low light, you could consider choosing thin film solar panels over traditional crystalline panels.
 Thin film panels have been known to work better in low light.
 However, you should check out all of the pros and cons of thin film vs crystalline panels before making your decision.

-In general, British weather is very temperate, meaning that we do often see extreme weather conditions.
-This is good news for your solar panels as average weather conditions should not negatively affect them.
+In general, British weather is very temperate, meaning that we don’t often see extreme weather conditions.
+This is good news for your solar panels, as average weather conditions should not negatively affect them.
 If you decide to install solar panels on your roof, you can be confident that the British weather will not prevent them from working well beyond their 25 year warranty.

 So what now?
 You need to find out how much it will cost you to make the switch to solar.
 That’s where The Eco Experts come in.
 Just fill in this short form with your details, and wait for our professional installers to get in touch.